-From this feature you can invite family members to join the site in order to contribute research for your tree.
+From this feature, you can invite family members to join the site to contribute research for your tree.
 That’s what makes it a social website.

-Please be advised that information can only be seen within your group of people, and providing that they have given you permission.
+Please be advised that information can only be seen within your group of people, and providing that they have permitted you.

 Search and View

-You are also able to view trees that are held on MyHeritage, but you will need to have an additional subscription with this site in order to get full access to their records.
+You are also able to view trees that are held on MyHeritage, but you will need to have an additional subscription with this site to get full access to their records.